-- 1. Swipe your finger across the screen in any direction to unlock and touch the Menu Key E.
+- Unlock the touch screen by dragging Slideup to unlock up and touch the Menu Quick Key ...

-- 2. Touch Settings 🚳.
+- 2. Touch Settings .

 - 3. Touch Display Settings.

 - 4. Touch Lockscreen Type.

-- 5. Select Drag screen to unlock, Slide up to unlock, or Swipe here to unlock.
+- Select Drag screen to unlock, or Swipe here to unlock or Slide up to unlock.